openedx/edx-platform/docs/en_us/olx/source/components/index.rst

 .. _Course Components:

 #################################
-Course Components
+Course Components (XBlocks)
 #################################

 Use the chapters in this section to create course components.

 .. toctree::
    :maxdepth: 2